ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

   - ensuring all name servers in the apex NS RRset of the child zone agree on the apex NS RRset and CDS RRset contents

-The Registration Entity SHOULD NOT make any changes to the DS RRset if the child name servers do not agree on the CDS/CDNSKEY content.
+The Registration Entity SHOULD NOT make any changes to the DS RRset if the child name servers do not agree on the CDS content.

 A> [NOTE to be removed before publication: Do we need a new section in the DPS A> for the CDS management policy [@RFC6841]?]